D4N1L0200/DelMulti/README.md

 ## Installation

-You have two options for installing and running DelNet:
+You have two options for installing and running DelMulti:

 ### Option 1: Using Pre-built Executables (Recommended)

-1. Visit the [Releases](https://github.com/D4N1L0200/DelNet/releases) page on GitHub.
+1. Visit the [Releases](https://github.com/D4N1L0200/DelMulti/releases) page on GitHub.
 2. Download the latest release, which includes pre-built executables for both the client and server.
 3. Run `server.exe` to start the server.
 4. Run `client.exe` to start a client.